Skip to main content

 4. Gazebo

-Completed in 1980 and designed by Robert G. Owens, this octagonal building is used for programs and weddings.
-The ornamental Labyrinth Walk was added in 2007.
+Designed by Robert G. Owens and dedicated to former OMAM board president Ronald C. Morton in 1980, this octagonal structure is used for programs and weddings.
+The original ornamental Labyrinth Walk was added in 2007 and is well loved for its healing properties.

 5. Seton Trail Spring